What is Qualified Immunity?

 No. If a victim can overcome qualified immunity (which can be raised by a government worker at multiple stages of the litigation process), it merely means that a court will actually decide the merits of the case.
 It is still up to a plaintiff to prove that a government worker violated the Constitution and harmed the plaintiff.

-What policy concerns led the Supreme Court to create qualified immunity?
+Why did the Supreme Court create qualified immunity?